cseftw/cseftw/README.md

 - OSINT (Open Source Intelligence): I have a keen interest in gathering intelligence from publicly available sources to better understand potential threats and enhance cybersecurity measures.
 - Digital Investigation: I am intrigued by the process of investigating digital incidents and conducting forensic analysis to uncover evidence for security incidents.

+ ## My Journey 🚀

+I started my journey into the world of cybersecurity with a strong curiosity to understand how attackers think and how to defend against them.
+Through countless hours of learning, experimenting, and participating in various Capture The Flag (CTF) challenges, I've honed my skills and gained valuable experience.

 ## Working on 🕵️‍♂️